Bounding the rotating wave approximation for coupled harmonic oscillators

-The analysis in the previous section relied heavily on Gaussian states.
-Here, we discuss the RWA from a different perspective, using the method developed in \cite{Burgarth:Facchi:2023}.
+We proceed to achieve our goal using the method developed in \cite{Burgarth:Facchi:2023}.
 This allows us to consider arbitrary states.
-We want to compare the time evolution induced by the full Hamiltonian \eqref{basic:hamiltonian} with that induced by the rotating-wave approximation Hamiltonian \eqref{RWA:hamiltonian}.
+The concrete task here is to compare the time evolution induced by the full Hamiltonian \eqref{basic:hamiltonian} with that induced by the rotating wave approximation Hamiltonian \eqref{RWA:hamiltonian}.

 Let us denote their unitary groups as $\hat{U}(t)=e^{-\frac{i}{\hbar}\hat{Ht}}$ and $\hat{U}_{\text{RWA}}(t)=e^{-\frac{i}{\hbar}\hat{H}_{\text{RWA}}t}$ respectively.
 For simplicity we work on resonance, where $\omega_{\text{a}}=\omega_{\text{b}}\equiv \omega$, we assume equal coupling $g_\text{bs}=g_\text{sq}\equiv g$ for convenience, and transform the Hamiltonians into the rotating frame with respect to $H_{0}=\hbar\omega\left(b^{\dagger}b+a^{\dagger}a\right).$ This leads to the two operators